 Siddharth Sagar & Subuhi Make SHOCKING Revelations; Comedian Says She Threatened To Commit Suicide!

 Comedian Siddharth Sagar and actress Subuhi Joshi shocked their fans by parting ways!
 More shocking news is Subuhi accused Siddharth of physical abuse.
-We had revealed how Subuhi and Siddharth had their own stories as to why their broke their engagement.
+We had revealed how Subuhi and Siddharth had their own stories as to why they broke their engagement.
 Now again Subuhi has come out to clarify Siddharth's allegations on her.
 She shared a few shocking pictures of her injury inflicted by Siddharth with Tellychakkar.
 She was quoted by the entertainment portal as saying, "Well, there are lot of things that I want to clarify.
 He has mentioned in an interview that he only pushed me but never hurt me.
 He is lying."

 Subuhi Shares Pictures Of Her Injuries